Danga Bay Marina, MALAYSIA

 Going There :

-Phuket might want to consider the following: Avoid the hassle in Singapore of having to find either of the two check points on the water, and waiting to clear in/out with the Immigration/Customs patrol boat and still then having to go into the city to check in/out with the Port Authority, and pay SGD$30.00 port dues and hefty marina fees....and running the gauntlet of shipping channels and newly reclaimed sand fill areas extending 4.5 miles out to sea, which are not of course on current charts or C-Map.
-OR...for yachts travelling to/from Bali, avoid adding another 80 miles return leg by diverting to Sebana Cove and then dealing with costly and time consuming return ferry rides to/from Singapore.
+Yachts going north or south via Malacca Straits, to/from Langkawi and Phuket might want to consider the following: Avoid the hassle in Singapore of having to find either of the two checkpoints on the water, and waiting to clear in/out with the Immigration/Customs patrol boat and still then having to go into the city to check in/out with the Port Authority, and pay SGD$30.00 port dues and hefty marina fees….and running the gauntlet of shipping channels and newly reclaimed sand fill areas extending 4.5 miles out to sea, which are not of course on current charts or C-Map.
+OR…for yachts travelling to/from Bali, avoid adding another 80 miles return leg by diverting to Sebana Cove and then dealing with costly and time-consuming return ferry rides to/from Singapore.

-Alternatively it's now possible, if your height of mast is less than 25 meters from waterline, to sail 13 miles up the western arm of Johor Straits, going past Raffles Marina and under the centre span of the Tuas Bridge, (a.k.a the "Second-Link" bridge), which has a minimum vertical clearance of 25 meters at HWS, which is shown clearly painted above the centre span and confirmed on C-Map.
+Alternatively it’s now possible, if your height of mast is less than 25 meters from waterline, to sail 13 miles up the western arm of Johor Straits, going past Raffles Marina and under the centre span of the Tuas Bridge, (a.k.a the “Second-Link” bridge), which has a minimum vertical clearance of 25 meters at HWS, which is shown clearly painted above the centre span and confirmed on C-Map.
 (Maximum range of Spring Tides at this location is 3.0 meters).
 Proceed upstream, staying away from the Singapore coast and keeping close to the Malaysian mainland all the way, to waypoint Lat 01.27.778 and Long.
-103.43.354 , which is near several large fisherman houses on stilts on the right and just after a floating fish farm on your left as a turning marker to enter Danga Bay.
-From the entrance you can also see the roof line of the complex noted above and four 14 storey apartment blocks which are part of the Danga Bay development.
+103.43.354, which is near several large fisherman houses on stilts on the right and just after a floating fish farm on your left as a turning marker to enter Danga Bay.
+From the entrance, you can also see the roof line of the complex noted above and four 14 storey apartment blocks which are part of the Danga Bay development.

-Enter the bay staying close to the eastern shore, which has several small fishing boat jetties and keep clear of some drying rocks and sand banks on the western side of the entrance and marked by a prominent red light beacon which is mid-stream as you enter the bay.
+Enter the bay staying close to the eastern shore, which has several small fishing boat jetties and keeps clear of some drying rocks and sandbanks on the western side of the entrance and marked by a prominent red light beacon which is mid-stream as you enter the bay.
 There are no other navigational hazards in the bay.
 Contact the Marina staff at Channel 74 and a member of the marine staff will come out in a dinghy to welcome you and give you a choice of the best places to anchor or park in the marina.

 Marina Facilities :